 What Are Standards?

-Standards are an agreed set of rules that must be adhered to by members of or participants in an industry within which they wish to interoperate.
+Standards are an agreed set of rules that must be adhered to by participants in an industry within which they wish to interoperate.
 This combination of technical and business documentation establishes the necessary framework to make payments flow.
-Composed of detailed specifications, standards establish a common way of working – both technically and operationally.
-These standards range from financial messaging standards; including ISO 20022, ISO 8583 and Standard 18; to identifier standards, such as IBANs, Sort Codes and Issuer Identification Numbers (IINs).
+Composed of detailed specifications, standards establish a common way of working both technically and operationally.
+Financial services standards range from messaging standards (ISO 20022, ISO 8583 and Standard 18) to identifier standards (IBANs, Sort Codes and Issuer Identification Numbers (IINs)).

-Industry stakeholders, such as Financial Institutions and Corporates; Third Party Payment Service Providers (PSPs); and Governments and Central Banks, all play important roles in supporting these standards and services.
-To find out more about some of these, please click on one of the links below.
+Industry stakeholders such as financial institutions, corporates, third party Payment Service Providers (PSPs), governments and central banks all play an important role in supporting the continued development and implementation of standards.
+To find out more about some of these in the links below.

 Why Do Standards Matter?

-Interoperability is an essential feature of the payments industry that would not be possible without standards.
-When consumers make a payment they expect that it will be sent and received irrespective of the bank they use, with all of the relevant information passed on.
+Robustness, resiliency, openness and interoperability are the key features of the payments industry that would not be possible without standards.
+When end users make a payment, they expect that it will be sent and received irrespective of which bank they use, with all of the relevant information passed on.
 Industry standards establish agreed methods for participants and end users of payment services and payments infrastructure to interact in a safe, dependable and predictable manner.
 Standards also provide a level playing field that can encourage interoperability and competition.

 We value all industry engagement on areas of standardisation.
 Please reach out to us by emailing email@example.com.